FlyingSaturn/btechtards-awards/README.md

 # Points for the future (Self)

 - Before pitching the idea, try to integrate Devvit or CRON in the mix.
-You need to know Reddis man.
+You need to know Redis man.